 Bimonthly pay schedule disadvantages

 While a bimonthly pay schedule comes with several advantages, it also comes with many disadvantages for both employees and employers.
 Here are some of the cons that come from this type of pay schedule:

-Difficult to calculate for hourly employees: Calculating pay for hourly employees comes with some difficulty—especially if they earn overtime pay.
-To avoid this, you can offer semimonthly pay to salaried employees and biweekly pay for hourly workers, though running on two different pay schedules can make it harder for the human resources department to handle.
+Difficult to calculate for hourly employees: Calculating pay for hourly employees comes with some difficulty, especially if they earn overtime pay.
+To avoid this, you can offer semimonthly pay to salaried employees and biweekly pay for hourly employees, though running on two different pay schedules can make it harder for the human resources department to handle.

-Lack of consistency: With a bimonthly pay schedule, the day employees get paid differs each pay period.
-This makes it hard for employees to keep track of when they get paid.
+Lack of consistency: With a bimonthly pay schedule, the day employees get paid differs each pay period, which makes it hard for employees to keep track of when they get paid.
 It can also cause a hindrance to the person running payroll and cause them to lose track of which day to process the payroll.

-Difficult to calculate for holidays and weekends: If a payday falls on a holiday or on the weekend, the human resources department needs to pay employees in advance or delay their paychecks after the weekend or the holiday.
+Difficult to calculate for holidays and weekends: If a payday falls on a holiday or on the weekend, the human resources department pays employees in advance or delay their paychecks after the weekend or the holiday.
 This adds another element to their payroll processing duties and may cause confusion for both the payroll department and the employees themselves.

 Explore more articles